 I have learned to find other methods of building on the same skills as long as I’m clear on the goals.

 For example, since my son has a strong physiological reaction to playdough, I researched the benefits of playing with playdough.
 I learned how it strengthens small fingers, wrists, and hands and improves eye-hand coordination.
 I learned how children build their imagination and work on communication skills.

 I then asked myself how else I could work on strengthening my son’s hands and improving his eye-hand coordination.
 How else can I help him build his imagination and work on communication skills?
 There is no one answer to working on these skills.
 Playdough does not have to be the only solution.

 There are many ways to read or write or draw or paint.
 Therein lies the beauty of homeschooling.
 It allows you to hone into the best way for your child —something schools don’t have the luxury to do.

 Questions to ask yourself when deciding between remediating and allowing your child to be:

 - What feels natural?

-- What’s the most non-threatening way to ago about remediating this?
+- What’s the most non-threatening way to go about building skills?
 Is it by going at a slower pace?
 Over an extended amount of time?
 In a natural setting?

-I am of the mindset that there needs to be a balance between remediation and honing a child’s differences.
-I acknowledge the fine line between allowing a child be who he is (and having others accept) and teaching him so that he becomes more independent (but not because he’ll “fit in”).
-I choose to remediate only when my son’s quality of life is drastically compromised.
+I believe there needs to be a balance between working on skills and honing a child’s differences.
+I acknowledge the fine line between allowing a child to be who they are (and having others accept them) and guiding them so that they become more independent (but not because they’ll “fit in”).

-Most days we’re dancing on a tightrope that sits neatly between remediating and accepting him right where he is.
-We move forward, then we pull back to where he’s most comfortable.
+Most days, we’re dancing on a tightrope that sits neatly between building skills and accepting him right where he is.
+We move forward, pulling back to where he’s most comfortable.
 We move forward again, then pull back again to find that “just right” spot.